greenteawarrior/kinect-shenanigans/README.md

 - people recognition - fun, easily applicable to other projects
 - talking about what problems are well suited for the kinect
 - segue to a fun ideation session with the ReadML members :P
+- show how the machine learning techniques are generally applicable

 ####Potential projects
 - object recognition with depth sensor